 Founded on May 20, 1841, Chi Psi is a Fraternity of gentlemen dedicated to the needs of its members.
 Chi Psi was the first Fraternity established around the social aspects of brotherhood and we remain a very close-knit group.
 We strive to keep academics the main priority to ensure outstanding academic performance.
 Our members are active in Ramblin Reck Club, ROTC, band, and several other campus organizations.
 We also actively participate in philanthropy events, Greek Week, Homecoming, and several intramural sports each semester.
 We raised over $4,000 for Relay for Life, second highest overall, and also volunteer at the Fernbank Museum every month.
 In Homecoming, we placed 2nd in the Wreck Parade and vastly improved in our Greek Week finish.
 This past year, our social calendar included Date Nights, a Blacklight party, a Superbowl party, and our Redneck Weekend, a brotherhood camping trip.
 We also held a Formal in New Orleans.
 The Brothers of Chi Psi welcome you to Georgia Tech and look forward to meeting you.

-In its twentieth year, the Georgia Tech Chapter of Delta Chi still prides itself on its four founding principles: that friends are always welcome, hazing will not occur, academics come first, and others are to be treated with chivalry.
+In its twentieth year, the Georgia Tech Chapter of Delta Chi still prides itself on its four founding principles: academics come first, friends are always welcome, no hazing, and chivalry is not dead.
 Delta Chi’s commitment to excellence has been well recognized over the years.
-The Georgia Tech Chapter has been awarded the President’s Cup, the highest honor bestowed by our headquarters, for thirteen of the past fifteen years.
-Delta Chi has also won the North-American Interfraternity Conference's Award of Distinction twice, the only chapter to do so.
-The chapter also maintains a busy social calendar filled with events such as our White Carnation Formal held recently in Nashville.
-Our Wreck the Deck and Reggae Weekend band parties highlight each semester along with great brotherhood events such as overnight camping retreats and ski trips in the Rocky Mountains.
-We invite you to stop by and find out what makes Delta Chi “The Brotherhood of a Lifetime.
+The Georgia Tech Chapter has been awarded the President’s Cup, the highest honor bestowed by our headquarters, for 21 of the past 28 years.
+Delta Chi has also won the North-American Interfraternity Conference's Award of Distinction three times, the only chapter to do so.
+The chapter also maintains a busy social calendar filled with events such as our White Carnation Formal held recently in New Orleans.
+Our Electric Delta Chi and Reggae Weekend band parties highlight each semester along with great brotherhood events such as overnight camping retreats and ski trips in the Rocky Mountains.
+We invite you to stop by and find out what makes Delta Chi “The Brotherhood of a Lifetime."

 Our chapter of Delta Sigma Phi was established at Georgia Tech on January 10, 1920, and as the years went on, we became the first IFC chapter on campus to become racially integrated.
 Even today, our diversity allows each of our 70 gentlemen to grow much more than they otherwise would.
 We stand proud of our achievements: doing 830 hours of community service last year, being involved in more than 100 campus organizations, and truly coming together as a family.
 Among our men are 4 SGA Reps, 2 IFC Execs, 9 Tour Guides, and Presidents of 5 campus organizations.
 We reward our brothers for their hard work with tailgating and cheering together for football games, holding the annual Carnation Ball formal, taking retreats to go camping, skiing, fishing, and golfing, and mixing with sororities at social and philanthropic events.
 Our signature event, Shipwreck, is a band party that attracts hundreds of students 3 days a year.
 This Rush, we’re looking for men with quality character, regardless of race, creed, or religion.
 We’re looking for the future campus leaders to join our ranks.
 We invite you to join us during rush to experience for yourself the strength of our brotherhood.